fralken/sbt-swagger-codegen/README.md

 - `swaggerModelFileSplitting`		-> "singleFile" (in model generation how to group classes in '.scala' files available options are "oneFilePerSource" "oneFilePerModel")
 - `swaggerGeneratePlayJsonRW`		-> true (if you want to generate json Format for your model case classes)
 - `swaggerCodeProvidedPackage`	-> "eu.unicredit" (where you will provide business logic server method implementation)
-- `swaggerServerAsync`			-> false (if the server business logic will work retrieving Future or actual values)
 - `swaggerModelCodeTargetDir`	-> "/src/main/scala" (path where to put generated model files)
 - `swaggerClientCodeTargetDir`	-> "/src/main/scala" (path where to put generated client code files)
 - `swaggerPlayServerRoutesFile`	-> "/src/main/resources/routes" (routes file to be generated)